binkley/homebrewery-files/witch.md

 When you gain this feature, choose one magic item that is Uncommon and requires attunement, or one that is Rare and does not require attunement.
 The item must be a Ring, Wand, or Wondrous Item and should suit your witchy theme.
 Your DM has final say on which items are available for this feature.

 If the item requires attunement, it does not count against your maximum number of attuned items.
-You cannot transfer, sell, or destroy the item except by extraordinary means &mdash; it is specific to you.
+You cannot transfer, sell, or destroy the item except by extraordinary means&mdash;it is specific to you.
 If the item is stolen, lost, or destroyed it becomes a non-magical mundane item for others, and you can use a 1 hour ritual to return it undamaged.

 Items should evoke respect, mobility, protection, or nature&rsquo;s power such as _Bag of Beans_, _Broom of Flying_, _Cauldron of Plenty_, _Periapt of Wound Closure_, _Ring of Mind Shielding_, or _Wand of Entangle_.
 These examples represent different powers and aspects of witches.